nol166/JS-Closures/README.md

   })
   ```

-  * Inside our event listener callback we prevent the page from refreshing by calling `e.preventDefault()` and we also empty the content of the `imageDiv` so that image results don't compound one another.
+  * Inside our event listener callback, we prevent the page from refreshing by calling `e.preventDefault()` and we also empty the content of the `imageDiv`, so that image results don't compound one another.

-  * And now for the the most important part - we invoke our `search` function.
+  * And now for the most important part - we invoke our `search` function.
 This time with a search term that is not empty.

   * 💡 Notice that we can invoke a function's nested function by adding another set of curly braces after invoking it.
 Here is what our final event listener should look like: